AB-BLAST 3.0 is a powerful

 WU-BLAST only uses the version 1 alphabet,

-can read databases in either alphabet,
+can read and update existing databases in either alphabet,

 and can read combinations of the two alphabets in virtual databases.

-N.B.: If a protein database created by WU-xdformat
+N.B.
+If a protein database created by WU-xdformat

 is updated using AB-xdformat,